 A rattling noise is hard to ignore, especially if you’re used to your garage door opening and closing smoothly.
-Don’t ignore the noise – it’s likely signalling a major issue that needs to be resolved in the coming days.
+Don’t ignore the noise – it could be signalling a major issue that needs to be resolved in the coming days.
 That’s also not mention how the rattling sound is disturbing you and your neighbors.

 Your door can be rattling for a variety of reasons, though it’s most likely that your overhead garage door opener’s rails or chains are loose.
-Other reasons include key components becoming loose over time.
-A quick DIY repair is tightening up any screens or bolts that seem loose.
+Other reasons include key components loosening over time.
+A quick DIY repair is tightening up any screens or bolts that don’t feel tight.
 When was the last time you lubricated your garage door’s tracks?
-Spray garage door lubricant (not WD-4 or similar “all-purpose” lubricants) on your door’s tracks.

 Your Garage Door Opener Might Be Causing the Noise

 One of the telltale signs that your garage door opener needs to be repaired is through the sound of rattling.
 Do you know what type of overhead door opener you have?
 If you have a chain-driven opener and you hear a rattling sound, there’s a likelihood that the chain is loose.
-Lubricant the chain and see if that makes a difference when opening or closing.
+Lubricate, again WD-40 is perfectly acceptable in this case, the chain and see if that makes a difference when opening or closing.

 If that doesn’t make a difference, this could mean the door’s chain has worn out or become damaged in some way.
 Contact a garage door repair professional.
 They’ll be able to quickly diagnose the issue at hand, and give you a list of options to take care of the issue.